-The above investment relates to investment in quoted equity securities that offer the Group the opportunity for return through dividend income and fair value gains.
+The above investments relate to investments in quoted equity securities that offer the Group the opportunity for return through dividend income and fair value gains.
 The fair value of the security is based on closing quoted market prices on the last market day of the financial year end.
 The fair values are within level 1 of the fair value hierarchy.